Av3boy/Hand-Tracking/README.md

 # Hand-Tracking

+## Introduction

-Detect hands using the OpenCV library
+Detect hands using the OpenCV library.

+## Improvements

+Convert program to C++ to improve efficiency